The 9 Best Walking Routes in Europe

 As Paul Valéry wrote, “as far as sheer beauty is concerned, Bonifacio is the unrivalled capital of Corsica” – and catching sight of it in the distance, it looks like a dream city!
 Each step brings you closer to this Italianate mirage atop sheer white cliffs.

-The Rhône Valley, otherwise known as “Burgundy’s little Switzerland”, offers incredible trails with wide open vistas perfect for uncovering the rich heritage and history of Burgundy.
-Walking in the heart of le Pays Beaunois, through the valley of Rhône, is spectacularly beautiful!
+The Rhoin Valley, otherwise known as “Burgundy’s little Switzerland”, offers incredible trails with wide-open vistas perfect for uncovering the rich heritage and history of Burgundy.
+Walking in the heart of le Pays Beaunois, through the valley of Rhoin, is spectacularly beautiful!
 Journey through lush woods before reaching impressive cliffs at les Roches du Chatelet which offers plunging views of the valley below and the village of Bouilland far in the distance.
-If you’re lucky, you might even see a peregrine falcon, which often choose this area to establish their nests.
+If you’re lucky, you might even see a peregrine falcon, which often choose this area for their nests.

-Witness history as you pass front of the Abbaye Sainte Marguerite which was built at the end of the 11th century by monks of the order of Saint Augustine.
-Finally, you’ll reach the ancient village of Bouilland which took its name from the French word, bouillonnante, which describes the bubbling waters of the Rhône.
+Witness history as you pass in front of the Abbaye Sainte Marguerite, which was built at the end of the 11th century by monks of the order of Saint Augustine.
+Finally, you’ll reach the ancient village of Bouilland which took its name from the French word, bouillonnante, which describes the bubbling waters of the river.

 9. The Italian Lakes – Bellano to Varenna via Vezio